JosieSavill/coffee-hub/README.md

 To view the site click on  GitHub deployed link at bottom of README.

-The nav bar provides links to your own lists of your favorites, library of coffees.
+The nav bar provides links to your own lists of your favorites, and also to libraries of coffee houses yet to explore.